Cryptocurrency regulation in the US in 2023

 The ‘Wash Sale Rule’ is applied to stocks, mutual funds, and other securities under the current tax regime of the US.
 According to this rule, if you sell a security/stock at a loss and then repurchase the same security/stock at a lowered price, the loss cannot be deducted from your current year’s taxes.

-However, it is important to note that under IRS regulations, cryptocurrencies are considered property, not investments.
+However, it is essential to note that under IRS regulations, cryptocurrencies are considered property, not investments.
 Therefore, the wash sale rule is currently not applicable to cryptocurrencies.
-Therefore, if your cryptocurrency falls in value, and you sell it at a loss, it is possible to claim such a loss on your taxes as well, irrespective of whether you have immediately bought it back at a lower price.
+Therefore, if your cryptocurrency falls in value, and you sell it at a loss, it is possible to claim such a loss on your taxes, irrespective of whether you have immediately repurchased it at a lower price.
 This is a loophole currently in the regime, and many policymakers are not happy with its existence, so they want to pass legislation to tackle this issue.

 The Build Back Better Act 2021 does contain language capable of making the wash sale rule applicable to cryptocurrencies.
 However, the Act has failed to pass the US Senate, and hence, the loophole still exists.

-It is yet to be seen whether new legislation comes in for this rule in 2023 or not.
+It is yet to be seen whether any new cryptocurrency regulation in the US will come in for this rule in 2023.

 Cryptocurrency banking and exchange regulations

-The US agencies engaged in a ‘crypto sprint’ in 2022 to discuss further laws and regulations regulated to cryptocurrencies.
-Post the discussion, a roadmap was released for the potential areas wherein further research and new regulations are possible.
+The US agencies engaged in a ‘crypto sprint’ in 2022 to discuss further laws and cryptocurrency regulation in the US.
+Post the discussion, a roadmap was released for the potential areas wherein further research and new cryptocurrency regulations in the US are possible.
 Some of the topics include:

-From these discussion points, it is likely that the US government will soon legalize the sale of cryptocurrencies by banks.
+From these discussion points, likely, the US government will soon legalize the sale of cryptocurrencies by banks.
 The Biden administration had recently proposed the stablecoin (a type of cryptocurrency) legislation and the possibility of a digital dollar in communication with the central bank.
 Therefore, 2023 might be the year to welcome proper legislation.

 This change is capable of leading to a boom in the cryptocurrency market.
 This is something that potential investors must keep an eye on.